co2meter-org/cm12-iot-demo/README.md

 5. MCU Comm / ESP Alt will allow the RX / TX Communications to come from the External MCU Connector and the ESP can control the EN / nRDY / COMSEL

 #### GPIO Header
-You have several unused GPIOs available that are labeled, making it easier to know which GPIO you're connected and which to reference in your application.
-Also available is the hardware I2C pins.
+You have several unused GPIOs available that are labeled, making it easier to know which GPIO you're connected to and which to reference in your application.
+Also available are the hardware I2C pins.
 There are unpopulated resistor pads to add I2C Pullup Resistors if your external I2C device does not contain them.

 #### USB to UART Connector
 Made available is the Hardware UART0 pins on the USB connector, allowing you to view your print statements, or giving you the ability to communicate in a terminal program with your sensor over UART.
 The USB connector can also provide the power to recharge the external 3.7V LiPol battery.
 There is an amber LED to let you know when the battery is fully charged.